-We currently have thirteen employees.
+We currently have fifteen employees.
 We believe that our relations with our employees are excellent.
-We intend to hire additional professionals with business lending experience as our business management.
+We intend to hire additional professionals with business lending experience as our business grows and to maintain a relatively low level of overhead by outsourcing most job functions not directly related to marketing, underwriting our investments or executive management.